IntersectMBO/governance-actions/preview/2025-05-08-infobudget/metadata.jsonld.md

 To arrive at this budget, Intersect facilitated a community budget submission process, using live DRep stake to assess and validate support through the Ekklesia platform.
 More than 3.8B ada in voting stake participated, representing over 70% of actively delegated stake (excluding pre-defined voting options).
 A total of 194 proposals were submitted as part of Intersect’s coordination efforts for budget socialization.
 Projects that received over 50% support by stake from participating DReps, and named Intersect as their Administrator, have been included in this Budget Info Action.
 Of the 194 proposals submitted, 40 met the required support threshold, and 39 of these named Intersect as their Administrator.
 Any proposals that proceeded directly on-chain outside of this Budget Info Action have been excluded from ours.

 All proposals listed below have requested Intersect as their Administrator, who will oversee and administer the use of funds from Cardano Blockchain Treasury withdrawals in accordance with this budget and the requirements of the Cardano Constitution.
 This includes leveraging blockchain technology such as smart contracts as per Article IV, Section 2 in the Cardano Blockchain Ecosystem Constitution.
-Intersect, in our role as an Administrator for the included proposals in this aggregate budget, will - wherever relevant and applicable - utilize a smart contract framework to oversee disbursements including a multi-signature oversight body made up of organizations and auditors, one of which will be Intersect in our role as Administrator.
+Intersect, in our role as an Administrator for the included proposals in this aggregate budget, will - wherever possible and available - utilize a smart contract framework to oversee disbursements including a multi-signature oversight body made up of organizations and auditors, one of which will be Intersect in our role as Administrator.

 # Motivation